Sugar Free Apple Crumble with Oats

 How to Store Any Leftover Apple Crumble

-apple crumble in a bowl with a spoon with custard being poured
+Diabetic-friendly apple crumble served in a bowl with a spoon and a blue creamic dish of crumble in the background.

 Diabetes Note

 This apple crumble is nutrient-rich, high in fibre and protein.
-By switching out the traditional wheat flour and sugar in the crumble topping makes this dessert kinder on the blood sugar levels, hopefully helping to avoid high spikes.
+Switching out the traditional wheat flour and sugar in the crumble topping makes this dessert kinder on the blood sugar levels, hopefully helping to avoid high spikes.

 The overall carb count for a serving of this apple crumble is based on the ingredients we would count (oats and apples):